sighupio/fury-kubernetes-monitoring/katalog/prometheus-operator/README.md

 # Prometheus Operator

 Operators are application-specific controllers for complex stateful applications.
-They are used to have more Kubernetes-native control over applications.
+They are used to having more Kubernetes-native control over applications.
 Prometheus Operator makes it easy to deploy and manage Prometheus instances.
 But also provides easy monitoring definitions for Kubernetes services.
-We can easily deploy Prometheus servers and use advanced options in the Prometheus CRD to let the Operator handle version upgrades, persistent volume claims and the discovery of Alertmanager instances.
-Thanks to Prometheus Operator you don't have to learn Prometheus specific configuration language to monitor your services.
+We can easily deploy Prometheus servers and use advanced options in the Prometheus CRD to let the Operator handle version upgrades, persistent volume claims, and the discovery of Alertmanager instances.
+Thanks to Prometheus Operator you don't have to learn Prometheus-specific configuration language to monitor your services.
 Target discovery is achieved through ServiceMonitor CRD, target configurations are automatically generated based on Kubernetes label selectors.